-- has read and/or execute access to code/data in the Application-ROM controlled by the MMU Segment Table used by the Memory Management Unit, - has read/write and/or execute access to code/data in the Application-EEPROM controlled by the MMU Segment Table used by the Memory Management Unit, has used humits assess to date in the Analisation DAM has read/write access to data in the Application-RAM controlled by the MMU Segment Table used by the Memory Management Unit.59.
 FDP_ACF.1.3[MEM] The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: Code running in Firmware Mode has access to the Application- RAM defined by the Special Function Register MMU MXBASL, MMU_MXBASH, MMU_MXSZL and MMU MXSZH.
 Code running in Boot Mode or Firmware Mode has read access to the Security Rows stored in the Application-EEPROM.
 Code running in Firmware Mode when called from System Mode has read and write access to the Application-EEPROM for data integrity control reasons during EEPROM write operations.
-The Fame2 coprocessor has read/write access to the FXRAM 60 .
+The Fame2 coprocessor has both read and write access to the FXRAM 60 .
 FDP_ACF.1.4[MEM] The TSF shall explicitly deny access of subjects to objects based on the following additional rules: if configured code executed in EEPROM cannot read ROM, if configured the copy machine cannot read ROM, if configured the copy machine cannot read EEPROM 61 .
-Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation FDP_ACF.1[SFR] Security attribute based access control Hierarchical to: No other components. - Hierarchical to: No other components.
-The TSF shall enforce the Access Control Policy 62 to objects based on the following: all subjects and objects and the attributes CPU mode, the MMU Segment Table and the Special Function Registers MMU_FWCTRLL Hierarchical to: FDP_ACF.1.1[SFR] No other components.
+Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation FDP_ACF.1[SFR] Hierarchical to: FDP_ACF.1.1[SFR] FDP_ACF.1.2[SFR] Security attribute based access control No other components.
 The TSF shall enforce the Access Control Policy 62 to objects based on the following: all subjects and objects and the attributes CPU mode, the MMU Segment Table and the Special Function Registers MMU_FWCTRLL and MMU_FWCTRLH 63 .
-The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled
+The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: The code executed in Boot Mode is allowed to access all Special Function Register groups except Special Function Registers related to testing, Special Function Registers to configure the MMU segmentation and Special Function Registers related to general CPU functionality implemented separately for System and User Mode.
+The code executed in Test Mode is allowed to access all Special Function Register groups except Special Function Registers to configure the MMU segmentation and Special Function Registers related to general CPU functionality implemented separately for System and User Mode.
+The code executed in Firmware Mode is allowed to read Special Function Registers to configure the Firmware firewall and to both read and write Special